austinsc/League-of-Legends-Helper/Readme.txt

 Feel free to add an issue if you experience any problems.
 I wrote this application in a couple hours, so there are probably bugs.
+The latest Microsoft Visual C++ redistributable package for x86 is required to run the application- you can download it for free from here: http://www.microsoft.com/download/en/details.aspx?id=5555